 The safety of road users is a priority in Whistler, particularly the safety of pedestrians and cyclists.
-The provincial Ministry of Transportation is responsible for the maintenance and snow clearing of Highway 99 and the Resort Municipality of Whistler is responsible for the approximately 70 kilometres of municipal roads in Whistler.
+The provincial Ministry of Transportation is responsible for the maintenance and snow clearing of Highway 99.
+The Resort Municipality of Whistler is responsible for around 80 kilometres of municipal roads in Whistler.

 Winter driving from October 1 to March 31